 For example, if your teen is missing school or work frequently.
 They might be showing a sudden disinterest in activities, school, or work.
 There might also be a drop in their grades or poor work performance.

 When family members are suffering from a substance use disorder, they might also display physical health issues.
-Examples of these issues include gaining weight, lacking energy, no motivation, red eyes, or weight gain.
+Examples of these issues include gaining weight, lacking energy, no motivation, and red eyes.
 These individuals might also stop caring about their appearance or hygiene.

 Changes in behavior might also indicate that there’s an issue.
 For example, these individuals might take extreme measures to prevent family members from entering their rooms.
 They might also be secretive about whom they’re spending time with or make drastic changes in their relationships.